 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services, including medical care, services, supplies, equipment, and Part B prescription drugs, must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet the accepted standards of medical practice. - Some of the services listed in the medical benefits chart are covered as in-network services only if your doctor or other in-network provider gets approval in advance from us.
-This is sometimes called "prior authorization." - Covered services that need approval in advance to be covered as in-network services are identified in the medical benefits chart. - Prior authorization is only required for services obtained from an in-network provider.
-You never need prior authorization for out-of-network services from out-of-network providers, but we do request that you notify us of services and recommend you ask us to make a coverage decision in advance.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet the accepted standards of medical practice. - o For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - Some of the services listed in the medical benefits chart are covered as in-network services only if your doctor or other in-network provider gets approval in advance from us.
+This is sometimes called "prior authorization." - o Covered services that need approval in advance to be covered for both in and out of network providers are identified in the medical benefits chart. - o Prior authorization is required for these services from both in and out of network providers, but we do request that you notify us of services and recommend you ask us to make a coverage decision in advance.